 and he writes down an equation, which experimentally follows from nowhere:

 It is here where the negative bare mass is introduced in physics by physicists, introduced exclusively with the purpose to subtract the harmful electromagnetic mass.
 This introduction is not convincing to me.
 A negative mass makes the particle move to the left when the force pulls it to the right.
-We never observed such a silly phenomenon and we never wrote the corresponding equations.
+We never observed such a silly behaviour (like that of a stupid goat) and we never wrote the corresponding equations.
 We cannot pretend that (1) describes such a wrong particle in an external field, but adding its self-induction makes the equation right, as it does Kerson Huang.
 It’s all the way around: in order to make the wrong equation (2) closer to the original one (1), we just discard the electromagnetic mass whatever value it takes.
 Kerson Huang should have written honestly “One notices that the self‐mass ought to be omitted“.

 As well, those who refer to a hydrodynamics analogy, present this silly speculation about arbitrary and as a typical calculation, a calculation like in hydrodynamics where everything is separately measurable, known, and physical.
 In CED it is not the case.
 And if the electromagnetic mass is present already in our phenomenological equation (1), the method of self-action takes it into account once more which shows again that such an approach is self-inconsistent.
 You know, self-induction of a wire is in fact a completely calculable physical phenomenon occurring with many interacting charges.
 Similarly in plasma description we calculate interactions for dynamics.
 Interaction is a good concept, but a self-action of an elementary particle is a bad idea.
 It describes no internal dynamics by definition.